Russ Harvey Consulting - Computer and Internet Services

 B.C.'s Privacy Commissioner

-In fact, they sell your DNA data to third parties and often retain more rights to your DNA than you do after you agree to their contract.
+In fact, they sell your DNA data to third parties and often retain more rights to your DNA than you do once you agree to their contract.

 But the DNA and genetic data that Ancestry.com collects may be used against “you or a genetic relative.”
 According to its privacy policies, Ancestry.com takes ownership of your DNA forever.
 Your ownership of your DNA, on the other hand, is limited in years.